 The Hidden Impact of Humidity on Commercial Refrigeration Systems

-Understanding Humidity: More Than Just Wet Air
+Understanding Humidity: More Than Just Moist Air

-1. The Frosty Issue: Ice Build-Up
+1. The Frost Problem: Ice Buildup

 -

-Why it Matters: High humidity levels can lead to excessive ice build-up in commercial refrigeration systems.
+Why It Matters: High humidity levels can lead to excessive ice buildup in commercial refrigeration systems.
 This ice can clog evaporator coils, reducing efficiency and increasing energy consumption.

 -

-2. The Efficiency Conundrum: Working Overtime
+2. The Efficiency Headache: Working Overtime

 -